milena-b-stevovic/ms-sql-data-warehouse-project/README.md

 ## Welcome 👋

 This project demonstrates my approach to **end-to-end data solutions**—not just analysis, but building the reliable foundations that make analysis possible.
-As a Senior Statistician with 17 years in official statistics, I understand that **trustworthy insights require trustworthy data infrastructure**.
+As a Senior Statistician and Data Analyst with 17 years in official statistics, I understand that **trustworthy insights require trustworthy data infrastructure**.

 Here, I showcase how to build scalable **ETL pipelines and analytical data models** that transform raw operational data into actionable business intelligence.
 The project mirrors real-world scenarios where clean, reliable data forms the foundation for decision-making in sales, inventory, and customer analysis.